RaphaeldeGail/prolegomenous-setup/docs/README.md

 ## The *root* structure

-This repository will create the following *root* structure with:
+The *psetup* client will create the following *root* structure with:

 - a *root* project used for API calls for administrative tasks,
 - a *workspaces* folder,